-You might also be unable to get a credit card refund if the charges are “pre-authorized” and meet the standard practices of a merchant (i.e. a hotel or airline that “holds” funds for a set period of time in case of incidental charges).
+You might also be unable to get a credit card refund if the charges are “pre-authorized” and meet the standard practices of a merchant, like when a hotel or airline that “holds” funds for a set period of time in case of incidental charges.
 In this instance, you could contact the merchant to request a release of the funds, rather than an actual refund.

 How to request a chargeback

-Getting a credit card refund from a merchant is relatively straightforward, which is why it’s usually the first port of call.
-The chargeback process, on the other hand, usually involves a few more steps.
+Getting a credit card refund from a merchant is relatively straightforward, which is usually the first direction to take.
+On the other hand, the chargeback process usually involves several more steps.

 - Contact your credit card provider.
 Explain the situation to them in detail.
 They may advise you to contact the merchant again before proceeding with the chargeback.

 - Provide evidence of the issue.
 Your provider may ask you for verbal or written details of the incorrect charges and you could have to fill out a credit card dispute form.
 Provide as much information as possible, including statements, receipts and any other details about your contact with the merchant.

 - Wait for a response.
 The credit card refund laws around chargebacks require banks to wait up to 45 days for a merchant to respond to your dispute claims.
 If the merchant does not respond in that time, your dispute will be approved and you’ll get your money back.
 If they do respond, further steps will be taken to resolve the situation.
 You can request updates from your provider during this time, but will have to wait it out before you can get a refund.

 - Provide any further details.
 If the merchant accepts the dispute, your refund will be processed as usual.
 If they reject it, your provider may ask for further details until the situation is resolved.
 Most credit card providers aim to provide an outcome within 45 days, but in some cases it could take up to 120 days for the provider and merchant to resolve the dispute.